sifatmahmud/sifatmahmud/README.md

 #### Skills:  HTML / CSS / JS / Reactjs / Python / Graphics design

 - 🔭 I’m currently working on my own project
-- 🌱 I’m good in Python, Javascript, Reactjs
+- 🌱 I’m good in Python, Javascript, Reactjs, Learning C++ and machine learning concepts now.
-- 😇 Currently learning DSA concept and try to be more good in Js and Reactjs
+- 😇 And also learning DSA concept and try to be more good in Tech.
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Tech and Progamming
 - 📫 How to reach me: codewithsifat@gmail.com